Westhorpe, Suffolk

 Westhorpe is a linear village and civil parish in the Mid Suffolk district of Suffolk, England.
 The village is 13 mi from the town of Bury St. Edmunds, 7 mi from Stowmarket, and 1 mi from the villages of Wyverstone and Finningham.

 Westhorpe Hall was a former seat of the Dukes of Suffolk, and was where Mary Tudor, Queen of France died.
 East Thorpe manor, its close neighbour, was the seat of a previous duke, William de la Pole, 1st Duke of Suffolk.

+St Margaret's Church, Westhorpe

+St Margaret's Church, Westhorpe is the parish church for the village.
+It is part of the Badwell and Walsham Benefice.